 - Don’t share personal items like razors, towels, or tweezers.

 I am pregnant and have a staph or MRSA skin infection.
 Will it hurt the baby?

 In every pregnancy, a woman starts out with a 3-5% chance of having a baby with a birth defect.
 This is called her background risk.
 Staph or MRSA infections have not been linked to causing birth defects.
 However, if the infection gets into the amniotic fluid (fluid around the baby), it can cause preterm delivery and infection of the baby in the newborn period.

 I am pregnant and I have a staph infection.
 Can I still get treatment?

 Yes.
 Many antibiotics can be used during all trimesters of pregnancy.
 To find out more about your specific medicine during pregnancy, you can call MotherToBaby at 866-626-6847.

 I am pregnant.
-What if the father of the baby, other family member, or friend has a confirmed staph or MRSA skin infection?
-Should I avoid contact with him or her?
+If the father of the baby, other family member, or friend has a confirmed staph or MRSA skin infection, what can I do to reduce my chances of getting the infection?

 - Don’t share towels, soap, razors, or other personal items.